christianfitaram/the-pokemon-app/README.md

 # The Pokemon App

-A modern Pokemon application built with Next.js, featuring chat functionality with Pokemon and an AI assistant.
+A modern Pokemon application built with Next.js, featuring comprehensive chat functionality, detailed Pokemon information, and advanced search capabilities.

 ## Features

-- 🎮 **Pokemon Database**: Browse and search through Pokemon data
+- 🎮 **Pokemon Database**: Browse and search through complete Pokemon data
-- 💬 **AI Chat Assistant**: Get help and information about Pokemon
+- 💬 **AI Chat Assistant**: Get help and information about Pokemon with RAG-powered responses
-- 🎭 **Pokemon Roleplay Chat**: Chat with individual Pokemon characters
+- 🎭 **Pokemon Roleplay Chat**: Chat with individual Pokemon characters in character
-- 🔍 **Advanced Search**: Search by name, type, and other criteria
+- 🔍 **Advanced Search**: Search by name, type, and other criteria with autocomplete
-- 📱 **Responsive Design**: Works on desktop and mobile devices
+- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - 🔒 **Secure API**: Protected endpoints with origin validation and rate limiting
+- 🧬 **Evolution Chains**: View detailed evolution information for each Pokemon
+- 📊 **Recently Viewed**: Track and access your recently viewed Pokemon
+- 🎨 **Dynamic UI**: Color-coded interfaces based on Pokemon types
+- 🎲 **Random Pokemon**: Discover new Pokemon with the random feature
+- 📄 **Pagination**: Navigate through Pokemon with custom pagination
+- 🔄 **Real-time Chat**: Stream responses for smooth chat experience

 ## Security Features